cerb/cerb.github.io/privacy.md

 title: Privacy
 layout: page
 jumbotron:
-  title: Privacy
+  title: Privacy Policy
+  tagline: Our commitment to protecting your privacy and data
 ---

-# Privacy Statement and Disclosure

-__Webgroup Media LLC (WGM)__ is a commercial open source company that has been leading and supporting the community development of Cerb since January 2002.
-In connection with this business, we operate the [cerberusweb.com](http://cerberusweb.com) project website, as well as an On-Demand ("software as a service") network of applications hosted by subscription as subdomains of the cerb.me domain.
+__Webgroup Media, LLC (WGM)__ is a commercial open source company that has been leading and supporting the community development of Cerb since its inception in January 2002.
+In connection with this business, we operate the [cerb.io](http://cerb.io) project website, as well as Cerb Cloud, a subscription-based "software as a service" offering on the cerb.me, cerb.cloud, and cerb.email domains.

 It is WGM's policy to respect your privacy regarding any information we may collect while operating our websites and services.
-We do not sell any personally identifiable information or data stored by On-Demand services to third-parties.
+We do not sell any personally identifiable information or data stored in Cerb Cloud to third-parties.
 We do not directly share your information with third-parties without explicit permission except to comply with the law or to provide necessary infrastructure in connection with the services you request; however, there is some passive risk of exposure to third-party access inherent in web-based services that is outlined in detail below.
 We do our best to mitigate and minimize these risks on your behalf.

 ## Website Visitors

 Like most website operators, WGM collects non-personally identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 WGM's purpose in collecting non-personally identifying information is to better understand how WGM's visitors use its website.
-From time to time, WGM may release non-personally identifying information in the aggregate; e.g., by publishing a report on trends in the usage of its website.
+From time to time, WGM may release non-personally identifying information in the aggregate; e.g., by publishing a report on trends in the usage of its software or websites.

 WGM also collects potentially personally identifying information like Internet Protocol (IP) addresses for website visitors and workers.
 WGM only discloses IP addresses under the same circumstances that it uses and discloses personally identifying information as described below.

 ## Gathering of Personally Identifying Information

 Certain visitors to WGM's websites choose to interact in ways that require us to gather personally identifying information.
 The amount and type of information that WGM gathers depends on the nature of the interaction.
-For example, we ask workers who sign up for On-Demand services to provide an email address.
-Those who engage in financial transactions with WGM (e.g. by purchasing products and services) are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, WGM collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction with WGM.
+For example, we ask workers who sign up for Cerb Cloud to provide an email address.
+Those who choose to engage in financial transactions with us (e.g. by purchasing products and services) are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
+In each case, WGM collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor's interaction.
 WGM does not disclose personally identifying information other than as described below.
-Visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from purchasing or engaging in certain services.
+Visitors can always refuse to supply personally identifying information, with the caveat that it may prevent them from purchasing licenses or engaging in certain services.

 ## Aggregated Statistics

-WGM may collect statistics about the behavior of visitors to its websites or workers of its On-Demand software.
-For instance, WGM may gather metrics about individual Cerb instances like the number of workers, addresses, conversations, messages, and attachments; the composition of file attachments such as distributions of sizes or file types; or the amount of activity over a given time period.
-This information is used to improve the usability and performance of products and services provided by WGM.
+WGM may collect statistics about the behavior of visitors to its websites or users of its Cerb Cloud service.
+For instance, WGM may gather metrics about individual Cerb instances like the number of workers, addresses, conversations, messages, and attachments; the composition of file attachments, such as distributions of sizes or file types; or the amount of activity over a given time period.
+This information is used to improve the usability and performance of products and services provided by WGM, as well as to curtail abuse.

 WGM may display this aggregate, anonymous information publicly or provide it to others.
 However, WGM does not disclose personally identifying information other than as described below.